4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Finals Prep.md

 	- Provides protection for upper layer protocols
 	- Used for end to end communication b/w two hosts
 	- IP Header remains untouched, just a IPSec header is attached alongside it
+	- Preserves Original Src/Dest IP addresses
+	- Used for host to host or host to gateway scenarios
+	- Lower overhead as original IP header is modified
 - ###### Tunnel Mode
 	- Encrypt the payload and the headers
 	- Provides protection for the entire IP packet.
 Additional headers known as the IPSEC Header and the new IP Header is attached alongside the encrypted contents
+	- Used for site to site comms, securing comms b/w gateways
+	- Src/Dest IP addresses maybe changed using this mode
+	- Higher IP overhead as a new IP header is added
+	- Number of hosts behind firewalls can use secure comms without implementing IPSec?

 #### Protocols used
 Both have different behaviors when used in Transport/Tunnel Modes